parhamf6/parhamf6/README.md

 ---

 ## 🚀 Projects & Work
-🔹 **Movie Search App** 🎬 – A cool search engine that fetches movie details from multiple sources.
+🔹 **Portfoblog** 🎬 – A complete blog and portfolio.
-🔹 **Machine Learning & Web Apps** – Exploring and building intelligent solutions.
+🔹 **Gitfather** – A simple practive of github power and telergram bots.
+🔹 **Devhub** – A collection of developers tools , a swiss army knife for developers.
 > More coming soon...

 ---